Image Description

 Upon successful completion of this course, participants will receive a nationally recognised qualification, SIT20421 Certificate II in Cookery.

-This course is aids in developing skills and knowledge to become a pre assistnat or cook in a commercial kitchen environment paving the way for the opportunity to work as a cook or chef in a variety of food service establishments.
+This course aids in developing skills and knowledge to become a kitchen attendant, food preparation assistant, or cook in a commercial kitchen environment paving the way for the opportunity to work as a cook or chef in a variety of food service establishments.

 Completing this course can enhance your career growth potential.